Hiking The Buttermilk Falls State Park Gorge Trail

 Woman walking towards the Buttermilk Falls State Park Gorge Trail

-Kristen at the entrance to the Gorge Trail
+The entrance to the Gorge Trail near the swimming pool

 Stairs and waterfall view at a NY state park